Hakukano/FLP-GSP/README.md

 An example could be found [here](https://github.com/Hakukano/FLP-GSP/blob/main/tests/mysql.rs).

+The types can be used in [sqlx^0.5](https://crates.io/crates/sqlx) binding directly.

 ### Concept

 To generate Mysql condition clause from a `Search`, you will need `MysqlRenames` and `MysqlTypes`.